One Wild Ride

 6. Trust your guide.

-Our raft guide, Ryan Rau, explaining the do’s and don’ts of rafting.
+Our raft guide, Ryan Rau, explaining the do’s and don’t's of rafting

 Each one of the licensed guides at Hells Canyon Adventures go through rigorous training before they’re able to lead tours down the river.
 Many of them have been rafting Hells Canyon for years, and they’ve learned every ripple, every bend and every wave of the river.